matplotlib/matplotlib/doc/users/interactive_guide.rst

 Artists (as of Matplotlib 1.5) have a **stale** attribute which is `True` if the internal state of the artist has changed since the last time it was rendered.
-By default the stale state is propagated up to the Artists parents in the draw tree, thus if the color of a `.Line2D` instance is changed, the `.axes.Axes` and `.figure.Figure` it is contained in will also be marked as "stale".
-Thus, ``fig.stale`` will report of any artist in the figure has been modified and out of sync with what is displayed on the screen.
+By default the stale state is propagated up to the Artists parents in the draw tree, e.g., if the color of a `.Line2D` instance is changed, the `.axes.Axes` and `.figure.Figure` that contain it will also be marked as "stale".
+Thus, ``fig.stale`` will report if any artist in the figure has been modified and is out of sync with what is displayed on the screen.
 This is intended to be used to determine if ``draw_idle`` should be called to schedule a re-rendering of the figure.